Having a basic understanding of vehicle safety and maintenance is never a bad thing - it can help keep you safe, and can save you money.

 Old or well-worn belts can snap and instantly cause massive amounts of damage to your engine, so it’s important that it’s changed in line with the manufacturer’s recommendations.
 Some cars have a chain instead of a belt, and these generally don’t need replacing.

-FSH - an abbreviation meaning ‘full service history’.
 This means a complete record of the car’s maintenance history is supplied with the car.
-A car with a FSH may prove more reliable (and hold its resale value better) because there is evidence that it has been well cared-for by its previous owners.
+A car with a full service history may prove more reliable (and hold its resale value better) because there is evidence that it has been well cared for by its previous owners.